iacobDelia/SEAP-data-collection/README.md

     - Quality: 20%

   I chose not to include them because of the high variance in terminology that wouldn't be helpful for group-based analysis.
 Instead, I only went with ```sysAwardCriteriaType```, which has more standardized values.

-- There are instances of an association of companies winning a single contract, the script only saves the leader

 - Contractors that show up as individuals don't have a CUI.
 For them, I used ```I_{noticeEntityAddressId}``` as a fallback primary key, and added an ```isIndividual``` column to the contractors table.